SparkysWidgets/Marlin/README.md

 ##### `X<MRZP-offset>`

 Set the machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the center of rotation when all axes are in neutral (zero) position.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the X axis from machine zero point to the center of rotation when all axes are in neutral (zero) position.
 The center of rotation is usually the center of the top surface of the table.

 See `DEFAULT_MRZP_OFFSET_X` and see the definition of the pivot point (`Px`) in reference https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html